Skip to main content

 • Variants: switch between sibling variants without returning to the parent first.

-• Shipping: dimensions, weight, and package behavior for the exact child variant.
+• Shipping: weight and optional dimension overrides for the exact child variant.
+Blank dimensions inherit from the parent product.

 Variant Settings